OpenPodcar/OpenPodcar/README.md

 roslaunch podcar podcarsim.launch
 ```

-The first run of Gazebo may take a while (e.g. 5 minutes) to load because models used need to be automatically downloaded from the remote gazebo repositories.
+The first run of Gazebo may take a while (e.g. [Link to product]5 minutes) to load because models used need to be automatically downloaded from the remote gazebo repositories.

 - Once the simulation is running, you can then launch one of two different systems to control the robot: manual joystick control or movebase control.